The complete guide to crewel embroidery

 1. A Halcyon Day Crewel Embroidery Kit

-Featuring a total of 9 different stitches, this advanced crewel embroidery kit from MelburyHill depicts a striking dragonfly with majestic, textured wings.
+Featuring a total of nine different stitches, this advanced crewel embroidery kit from MelburyHill depicts a striking dragonfly with majestic, textured wings.

 2. Swallows Flight Crewel Embroider Kit

-Another beautiful kit from MelburyHill is this beautiful, traditional swallows design.
-100% original linen twill fabric, Appleton's yarn, a needle and full instructions are all included in the kit – all you need to supply is a 10in embroidery hoop.
+Stitch this beautiful, traditional swallows design with another fantastic kit from MelburyHill.
+100% original linen twill fabric, Appleton's yarn, a needle and full instructions are all included in the kit – you just need to get a 10in embroidery hoop and you're ready to go.

-With 7 different stitches, this pattern is perfect for the intermediate stitcher.
+With seven different stitches, this pattern is perfect for the intermediate stitcher.

 3. An English Bouquet Crewel Embroidery Kit